coolguy08/coolguy08/README.md

 - 🔭 I’m currently working on **Musico**

 - 🌱 I’m currently learning **Competitive Programming**

-- 👨‍💻 All of my projects are available at [github](https://github.com/coolguy08?tab=repositories)

 - 💬 Ask me about **MERN Stack**